-'''

 /controlboard.asp?boardID=2&itemnum=1%20AND%201=CONVERT(int,%20@@VERSION)

-'''

-Information gathering is useful for exploiting software vulnerabilities at the SQL Server, through the exploitation of a SQL-injection attack or direct access to the SQL listener.
+Information gathering is useful for exploiting software vulnerabilities at the SQL Server, through the exploitation of an SQLinjection attack or direct access to the SQL listener.

-There follow several examples that exploit SQL injection vulnerabilities through different entry points.
+In the following, we show several examples that exploit SQL injection vulnerabilities through different entry points.